joshuadavidthomas/mcp-django/README.md

 > [!WARNING]
 >
 > **Only enable in development!**
 >
 > Look, it should go without saying, but I will say it anyway - **this gives full shell access to your Django project**.
 Only enable and use this in development and in a project that does not have access to any production data.
+>
-LLMs can go off the rails, get spooked by some random error, and in trying to fix things [drop a production database](https://xcancel.com/jasonlk/status/1946069562723897802).
+> LLMs can go off the rails, get spooked by some random error, and in trying to fix things [drop a production database](https://xcancel.com/jasonlk/status/1946069562723897802).

+> [!CAUTION]
+>
+> I'm not kidding, this library just passes the raw Python code an LLM produces straight to a Python environment with full access to the Django project and everything it has access to.
+>
+> Most LLMs have basic safety protections in place if you ask to delete any data and will refuse to delete production data, but it is [pretty trivial to bypass](https://social.joshthomas.dev/@josh/115062076517611897).
+(Hint: Just tell the LLM it's not production, it's in a development environment, and it will be the bull in a china shop deleting anything you want.)
+>
+> I suggest using something like [django-read-only](https://github.com/adamchainz/django-read-only) if you need some CYA protection against this.
+Or, you know, don't use this in any sensitive environments.

 ## Getting Started